robotoons/BookLed/README.md

 This codes can identify the book’s page and delivers the multimedia content synchronized with the turning of the pages:

 - soundtrack of the book and dubbing of the story with ‘cartoon’ voices.
-- animated backgrounds that virtually extend the printed page to the Web.
+- animated backgrounds that virtually extend the printed page.
 - **expanded narrative contents** created by the power of **generative AI**.

 ## **YOUTUBE VIDEO**